LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Identify and explain associative arrays
 - Identify and explain lists
 - Identify and explain singly-linked lists
+- Diagram an array
+- Diagram an associative array
+- Diagram a list
+- Diagram a singly-linked list
+- Implement an array in code
+- Implement a list in code
+- Implement a singly-linked list in code
+- Implement a queue in code

+#### Level 1
 - Identify and explain doubly-linked lists
 - Identify and explain sets
 - Identify and explain stacks
 - Identify and explain queues
-- Diagram an array
-- Diagram an associative array
-- Diagram a list
-- Diagram a singly-linked list
 - Diagram a doubly-linked list
 - Diagram a set
 - Diagram a stack
 - Diagram a queue
-- Implement an array in code
-- Implement a list in code
-- Implement a singly-linked list in code
 - Implement a doubly-linked list in code
 - Implement an associative array in code
 - Implement a set in code
 - Implement a stack in code
-- Implement a queue in code

-#### Level 1
+#### Level 2
 - Identify and explain trees
 - Identify and explain graphs
 - Identify and explain binary trees